rsolorio/ng-sqlite-cordotron-starter/README.md

 - cordova platform rm android
   - Un does the add command
   - Fixes an issue that starts happening after updating the config xml file: "No Java files found which extend CordovaActivity".

-## Global Dependencies
-- @angular/cli@14
-- cordova@11

-## Dev Dependencies
-- electron-reload
-  - Used in the main electron script to reload electron and react to changes.
-- wait-on
-  - Used in the script that serves electron from localhost; it waits for the default url to be loaded before preparing the main electron script.
-- npm-run-all
-  - To run scripts in parallel.
-In this case used to run the ng serve and the electron preparation at the same time.
-- electron-builder
-  - Used to generate the build for windows or mac.

 ## Cordova Config File
 Before running a cordova build update the config.xml to meet your needs.
 Make sure to update the required fields mentioned [here](https://cordova.apache.org/docs/en/11.x/config_ref/).